akshay2sumit/ai-driven-multitenant-cms/governance/progress-log.md

   - All operations are tenant-scoped and audited
 - **Documentation Status**:
   - In-code documentation completed
-  - Developer guide updates in progress
+  - Developer guide updates completed
-  - Architecture documentation pending review
+  - Architecture documentation reviewed
 - **Governance Compliance**:
   - All changes comply with .windsurfrules v1.3.3 LTS
   - No unauthorized scope changes made
   - Security and isolation requirements maintained
-- **Next Steps**:
-  - Complete documentation updates
-  - Conduct security review
-  - Prepare for Phase 14 planning

 ## Progress Tracking
 This log tracks all meaningful updates, milestones, and changes in the Ai-cms project.